Skip to main content

 Originally posted Thu 3 Aug 2017

-In the summer of 2017 we welcomed Zadie Smith to the Southbank Centre to discuss her fifth, and most recent, novel, Swing Time.
-In conversation with our Head of Literature and Spoken Word, Ted Hodgkinson, the author reflected on fiction, friendship and capturing a changing world on the page; something she has very much done in Intimations.
+In conversation with our Head of Literature and Spoken Word, Ted Hodgkinson, the author reflected on fiction, friendship and capturing a changing world on the page; something she would go on to do in her 2020 book of essays, Intimations, and in her latest collection Dead and Alive.

 Zadie Smith